900 90 13 14 - We speak your language

 Dietary recommendations for a better immune response

-A balanced, nutrient-dense diet not only benefits your overall health, but also plays a crucial role in strengthening your immune system.
-For those looking for tailored health insurance, such as healthcare for those over 60, it’s essential to consider how your daily diet can boost your immune response.
-Incorporating foods that boost your defenses is crucial, and knowing what they are can make all the difference.
+A balanced, nutrient-rich diet not only benefits overall health but also plays a crucial role in strengthening the immune system.
+For those looking for health insurance tailored to their needs, such as healthcare for those over 60, it's essential to consider how daily diet can boost the immune response.
+Incorporating immune-boosting foods is critical, and knowing what they are can make all the difference.

 It's a good idea to include a variety of foods in your diet that provide essential vitamins and minerals.
 The following nutrients are especially important for proper immune function:

-• Vitamin C: Present in citrus fruits, strawberries, and peppers, it helps in the production of white blood cells.
+• Vitamin C: Found in citrus fruits, strawberries, and peppers, it helps with the production of white blood cells.

-• Vitamin D: It is found in fatty fish and fortified cereals, and regulates the immune response.
+• Vitamin D: Found in fatty fish and fortified cereals, it regulates the immune response.

 • Zinc: Abundant in legumes, seeds, and meats, it is key to the development of immune cells.

-• Antioxidants: Foods like berries, nuts, and leafy greens combat cell damage.
+• Antioxidants: Foods like berries, nuts, and leafy greens fight cell damage.

 Hydration is another vital factor that is often overlooked.
 Drinking enough water helps maintain optimal immune system function.
 Additionally, certain teas, such as green tea and herbal tea, may offer anti-inflammatory and antioxidant properties.
 Therefore, it is advisable to incorporate plant-based fluids and avoid excessive consumption of sugary and alcoholic beverages.

-The intestinal microbiota plays a fundamental role in immune health, so it is advisable to include probiotics in the diet.
-Foods such as yogurt, kefir and fermented foods contribute to digestive health and, in turn, to a more effective immune response.
-Establishing healthy eating habits and opting for a health insurance that offers broad access to specialists can be the perfect combination to maintain a strong and balanced immune system.
+The gut microbiota plays a fundamental role in immune health, so it is advisable to include probiotics in your diet.
+Foods such as yogurt, kefir, and fermented foods contribute to digestive health and, in turn, to a more effective immune response.
+Establishing healthy eating habits and opting for a health insurance offering broad access to specialists may be the perfect combination for maintaining a strong and balanced immune system.

 Frequently Asked Questions